-Our Class C preferred stock provides certain voting rights for holders of our common stock units and preferred stock units purchased under our nonqualified Stock Purchase Plan.
-As of March 31, 2007, we had 200 authorized shares of Class C preferred stock, no par value, authorized, of which 111.518 shares were issued to U.S. Trust Company, N.A., as the trustee of the AECOM Technology Corporation Supplemental Trust, which holds shares on behalf of our employee stockholders.
-Each share of Class C preferred stock is entitled to 100,000 votes on all matters to be voted on by our holders of common stock, has no right to dividends and has a liquidation and redemption value of \$1.00 per share, which will be paid on parity with our Convertible Preferred Stock before any assets are distributed to holders of our common stock upon our voluntary or involuntary liquidation.
+Our Class C preferred stock provides certain voting rights for holders of our common stock units and preferred stock units purchased our nonqualified Stock Purchase Plan.
+As of December 31, 2006, we had 200 authorized shares of Class C preferred stock, no par value, authorized, of which 56.524 shares were issued to U.S. Trust Company, N.A., as the trustee of the AECOM Technology Corporation Supplemental Trust, which holds shares on behalf of our employee stockholders.
+Each share of Class C preferred stock is entitled to 100,000 votes on all matters to be voted on by our holders of common stock, has no right to dividends and has a liquidation and redemption value of \$1.00 per share, which will be paid on parity with our Convertible Preferred Stock and our Class E, Class F and Class G preferred stock before any assets are distributed to holders of our common stock upon our voluntary or involuntary liquidation.
 U.S. Trust Company has sole discretion as to how it votes each share of Class C preferred stock.
 We may redeem such shares of Class C preferred stock at our election, in whole or in part, at a redemption price equal to the liquidation preference of such shares.
 The Class C preferred stock is not convertible into common stock.